 Reiter's syndrome is triggered by certain infections.
 It is usually caused by the bacterium that causes chlamydia.
 Chlamydia is transmitted through sexual contact with an infected partner.
 The infection can also begin in the digestive system.
 In these cases, the infection occurs after eating food tainted with bacteria.

-Factors that may increase your chance of getting Reiter's syndrome include:
+Factors that may increase your chances of getting Reiter's syndrome:

 Symptoms occur in the joints, the eyes, the urinary tract, and genitals.
 Men and women may experience different symptoms.
 In rare cases, heart problems may develop later in the disease.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor uses these findings to help make the diagnosis.
 There is no specific test to check for Reiter’s syndrome.